It’s important for our students to have many types of learning experiences while in class at Brock, and outside the classroom walls.

 Study Abroad and International Exchanges

 Most students go on exchange in their third year.
-Note that you must plan in advance – applications for exchange are usually solicited when you are in your second year of study at Brock.
+Note that you must plan in advance – applications for exchange are usually submitted when you are in your second year of study at Brock.